 A facelift or also know as a macs lift is one of the most well known cosmetic surgical procedures.
-Dr Jayson Oates is unquestionably a leader in this area of surgery, having carried out more face lift procedures in Perth than any other surgeon.
+With over 20 years experience and combined with his international training, Dr Oates has performed numerous facelift procedures and introduced short incision lifts also known as macs lifts to Western Australia.
 Following his training in the USA, Dr. Oates introduced short incision lifts, also knows as a macs lift to Western Australia.
-At Academy Face and Body, we now offer the Deep Plane Face light which pulls on the deeper later of muscle and tissue to give a stronger face lift.
+At Academy Face and Body, we now offer the Deep Plane Face lift which pulls on the deeper layer of muscle and tissue to give a stronger facelift.

 If you have been looking in the mirror, putting your fingers on your mid-cheeks and lifted towards the top of your ears then you may be thinking of a face lift.